 Also known as Golden canna or Yellow canna, Bandanna-of-the-Everglades is a robust aquatic wildflower with large, showy orchid-like blooms.
 It occurs naturally in freshwater marshes and swamps, and along pond and lake margins throughout much of Florida.
-It is the larval host for the Brazilian skipper; dragonfly larvae have been know to hide in the leaves until they change into adults.
+It is the larval host for the Brazilian (or Canna) skipper, which will roll the leaf into a tube around its body as a means of protection from predators and extreme sun exposure.
+Dragonfly larvae have also been known to hide in the leaves until they change into adults.
 Bees and butterflies are attracted to the flower's nectar.